MC’s PLOTXY - A scientific plotting and post-processing program

 It the program free?
 Yes, it is completely free.
 It is distributed under the open source LGPL license.

-Before starting doing things, better is to become acquainted with the three program main windows, and to give names to their buttons.
+Before starting to do things, better is to become acquainted with the three program main windows, and to give names to their buttons.

 Once PlotXY is started, the first window to appear is the one shown below, that is the main program window.